 There is no need to introduce Czech beer, is it?
 In country, where there are nowadays almost 200 breweries, some with long and well known history, while some others recently born with passion for new tastes, the possibilities for tourists are nearly unlimited.

-To taste some of the best samples in a relaxed pace, we have chosen few traditional Prague restaurants where you can experience several beers with a small snack.
+To taste some of the best samples in a relaxed pace, we have chosen few traditional Prague restaurants and beer bars where you can experience several beers with a small snack.

 Vodičkova 20, 110 00 Prague 1